flomesh-io/osm-edge-docs/content/en/docs/guides/integrations/external_auth_opa.md

 External authorization allows offloading authorization of incoming HTTP requests to a remote endpoint not necessarily running inside the proxy's context.
 Proxies supporting external authorization will, for every request, issue a permission check to the remote endpoint.
 Due to the potential high number of RPS a system can have, external authorization has a number of tuneable settings to allow more or less control at the expense of performance (send HTTP payload or headers only, timeout, default behaviour if authorization fails to reply, etc.).

-OSM allows configuring envoy's [External Authorization extension](https://www.envoyproxy.io/docs/envoy/latest/configuration/http/http_filters/ext_authz_filter) through OSM's MeshConfig.
+osm-edge allows configuring envoy's [External Authorization extension](https://www.envoyproxy.io/docs/envoy/latest/configuration/http/http_filters/ext_authz_filter) through osm-edge's MeshConfig.

 ## Limitations
 Currently, authorization filtering can't be dynamically configured to be installed in subsets or groups of proxies defined by the user, and is instead globally applied for all services in the mesh when enabled.